-You can either get in contact with your existing host to see if this is a common issue, or you could upgrade to a WooCommerce specific hosting environment like Pressable.
-If you’re planning on growing your WooCommerce store and want a host that can support you and your site goals, then a WooCommerce managed host is the way to go.
+You can either get in contact with your existing host to see if this is a common issue, or you could upgrade to a WooCommerce optimized hosting environment like Pressable.
+If you’re planning on growing your WooCommerce store and want a host that can support you and your site goals, then a managed WooCommerce host is the way to go.

 Hopefully, you have a better understanding of the main issues that plague WooCommerce stores and the steps you can take to fix them.